DataDog/datadog-application-monitoring-pivotal-tile/README.md

-# Datadog Application Monitoring for PCF
+# Datadog Application Monitoring for Pivotal Platform

-Send Cloud Foundry Application Metrics, Logs and Traces to Datadog!
+Configuration file for the Datadog Application Monitoring tile for Pivotal Platform.

 # Build new tile